kootenpv/sysdm/README.md

-    sysdm create myfile.py --timer daily # the above + schedules it to run daily sysdm ls                             # see the known services created by sysdm sysdm delete                         # see the known services and select to delete
+    sysdm create myfile.py --timer daily # the above + schedules it to run daily sysdm ls                             # see the known services created by sysdm sysdm delete                         # see the known services and select to delete sysdm run                            # run the app in the foreground (e.g for debugging)

 ### Features